kiemaBruce/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 ## 4-print_alphabt.c
 Prints the alphabet in lowercase, followed by a new line.
 Except for the letters e and q.
+## 5-print_numbers.c
+prints all single digit numbers of base 10 starting from 0, followed by a new line.